claudioperez/OpenSeesRT/README.md

   python -m opensees
   ```

+- The `opensees` package exposes a compatibility layer that exactly reproduces
+  the original *OpenSeesPy* functions, but does so without mandating a single
-- To run Python scripts, just change the import:
+  global program state.
+To run OpenSeesPy scripts, just change the import:
   ```python
   import openseespy.opensees
   ```